Last Tuesday, I had an unexpected adventure.

 As soon as I opened it, I was greeted by a tentacly mess of overgrown potato babies who were no good to eat.

 They had been sitting in our basement apartment for a few humid days with no respite from their dark and gloomy cupboard, and had started to try to grow us some new potatoes.
 Maybe to apologize for their current state, who knows.

 I called Shane in to show him, and we both stood there in the kitchen, surprised and disappointed.
 The poor potato bag may have taken a few light kicks.

-As I dug around in the pantry for a substitute, Shane told me I should write a blog about it.
+As I dug around in the pantry for a substitute, Shane told me I should write a blog post about it.
 I was confused, because potatoctopuses aren’t really relevant to a blog about gaming and geekery.
 But the more I thought about it, the more I realized that there are some unique parts about living in a basement that every gamer-slash-potential-basement-inhabitant should know.

 So here’s what I’ve learned in my year and a half of living here.

 The thing about basements is that, predictably, they are cold.
 And we’re not talking slight-inconvenience cold; we’re talking slight-dampness-that-gets-in-your-bones-and-makes-it-worse cold.